EDUCATION

 Our Fraud Center proactively monitors our client’s debit card activity to protect against fraudulent transactions.
 When potential debit card fraud is detected, an email and text alert will be sent to the client with the option to confirm or deny fraud.
 If no response is received, the Fraud Center then tries to call the phone number on file for the client.
 If fraud is confirmed, they are able to block the card from any further transactions and are in touch with our Operations Department to order a new debit card.

-It is encouraged that all of our client’s add the Fraud Center to their phone contacts: 1.800.417.4592.
+It is encouraged that our client’s add the Fraud Center to their phone contacts: 1.800.417.4592.

-To report a lost or stolen Debit MasterCard® or ATM card, please call the bank at 651.439.5195 or 800.848.4897 during business hours.
+To report a lost or stolen Debit Mastercard® or ATM card, please call the bank at 651.439.5195 or 800.848.4897 during business hours.
 During non-business hours, please call 866.546.8273.

 Change of Address